-'Part Of The History Of Evil,' Parents Say Of Alleged California Synagogue Shooter
+Alleged California Synagogue Shooter 'Part Of The History Of Evil,' His Parents Say

 The shooting occurred six months after 11 people were fatally shot at the Tree of Life synagogue in Pittsburgh.

-The police say John T. Earnest, 19, used an AR-style assault weapon to attack the California synagogue and had no criminal record.
+Police say Earnest used an AR-style assault weapon to attack the California synagogue and had no criminal record.
 He surrendered to police after the shooting and was charged with one count of murder and three counts of attempted murder.
-He is scheduled to be arraigned in San Diego Tuesday.
+He is scheduled to be arraigned in San Diego on Tuesday.